mmou/gtl-lessons/intro_page/README.md

 4Q, 4H: introduce to HTML, CSS

-5H: review HTML, CSS; expose to javascript/jquery (to do: add more javascript/jquery parts)
+5H: review HTML, CSS; expose to javascript/jquery (TO DO: add more javascript/jquery parts)